Orthodox Presbyterian Church: Doctrine

 Despite affirming the Westminster standards, OPC pastors and presbyteries teach a range of doctrines on the biblical creation accounts, from non-evolutionary framework and analogical interpretations to young earth.
 There is similar variability in terms of eschatology.

 Demographics

-At the 2024 General Assembly, the OPC reported 599 ministers and 33,520 members.
+At the 2026 General Assembly, the OPC reported that, at the end of 2025, the denomination had 601 ministers, 300 congregations and 33,941 members.
+At the end of 2009, the comparative statistics were 485 ministers, 271 congregations and 29,421 members.

 The OPC has 17 Presbyteries across Canada and the United States: Central Pennsylvania, Connecticut and Southern New York, the Dakotas, Michigan and Ontario, Mid-Atlantic, Midwest, New Jersey, New York and New England, Northern California and Nevada, Northwest, Ohio, Philadelphia, South, Southeast, Southern California, Southwest, and Wisconsin and Minnesota.

 Race

 In the early 1970s, the General Assembly commissioned a 'Report of the Committee on Problems of Race', which stated that the OPC was a "largely white" denomination, due to losing "the allegiance of blacks during the ecclesiastical discrimination against blacks in the post-civil war period" and ecclesiastical "neglect" of minority groups.
 The report recommended more outreach to minority and urban areas.

 As of 2019, there is one black minister in the OPC.
 The OPC also has at least 6 Asian ministers, 3 Middle Eastern ministers, and 8 South American ministers.